Skip to Content

 Following the panel, join the artists and curator Evyn Kropf for a guided viewing of pieces from the Islamic Manuscripts Collection.
 This collection includes a significant number of works by well-known Ottoman masters of calligraphy and illumination to which contemporary calligraphers and illuminators trained in Ottoman traditional practices trace their artistic lineage.

-Organized in partnership with Reed Society for the Sacred Arts and sponsored by the University of Michigan Library and Global Islamic Studies Center.
+Organized in partnership with Reed Society for the Sacred Arts and sponsored by the University of Michigan Library, Global Islamic Studies Center, and History of Art Department.

 Beautiful calligraphy opening of Isl.
 Ms. 229 (Istanbul, 1791 or 2), an album of "taklid" (imitation) by the Ottoman calligrapher Mahmud Celâleddin Efendi (d.1829) reproducing pieces by the master Hafız Osman Efendi (d.1698).
 Beautiful calligraphy opening of Isl.
 Ms. 229 (Istanbul, 1791 or 2), an album of "taklid" (imitation) by the Ottoman calligrapher Mahmud Celâleddin Efendi (d.1829) reproducing pieces by the master Hafız Osman Efendi (d.1698).